ravendb/ravendb.contrib/README.md

 The project is relatively **stable**.

+## Installation

+There are multiple projects in this repository, but the primary one is Raven.Client.Contrib.
+It can be installed via NuGet:

+    PM> Install-Package RavenDB.Client.Contrib

+The NuGet feed can be found [here](https://www.nuget.org/packages/RavenDB.Client.Contrib/)

+Other projects may also have NuGet packages, or may require manual compilation.

 ## Contribution Guidelines

 To contribute to this project, [fork](https://help.github.com/articles/fork-a-repo) the main repository [from here](https://github.com/ravendb/ravendb.contrib) and make your changes locally.
 Then submit a [pull request](https://help.github.com/articles/using-pull-requests) with your changes.
 Be sure to describe what your contribution does and what value it adds to Raven.